 At home in the world

-FAU is an internationally valued partner for research co-operation and student exchanges.
-With 500 partnerships with universities in over 70 countries, 1330 international researchers and over 4000 international students from all over the world, the University has an excellent reputation across the globe.
+FAU is an internationally valued partner when it comes to joint research projects and student exchanges.
+We have 500 partnerships with other institutes of higher education located in more than 70 countries, while the 1330 researchers and more than 4000 international students who have come here from all over the world demonstrate the international attractiveness of FAU.

 International aspects of the University that are of particular interest include: